josdejong/mathjs/docs/reference/functions/typeof.md

 # Function typeof

-Determines the type of a variable.
+Determine the type of a variable.

 ## Syntax